Northern Lights (O'Brien novel)

 Northern Lights is the debut novel of Tim O'Brien.
-The novel, originally published in August of 1975, focuses on the relationship of two brothers.
+The novel, originally published in August 1975, focuses on the relationship of two brothers.
 Much of the plot is set during a cross-country ski trip.

 Reception

 Initial reviews of Northern Lights were mixed, but many critics noted the heavy influence of Ernest Hemingway upon the style, mood, and tone of the novel.
 One critic observed that O’Brien’s writing style in this novel is a “deliberate parody” of Hemingway.